Staying on the wards

-This varies from patient to patient.
-St Christopher’s is not a long stay unit.
 If you come to us as an inpatient, we will review your care regularly.
-Sometimes patients still need nursing care, but not the high level of specialist care that the hospice provides.
-If this happens, we will, in consultation with you and your carers, arrange for you to be transferred to a care home, or return to your own home or if necessary apply for a care home placement for you still supported by a community palliative care team.
+Sometimes people still need nursing care, but not the high level of specialist care that the inpatient unit provides.
+If this happens we will, in consultation with you and your family or main carer, support you to return to your own home or if necessary apply for a care home placement for you still supported by a community palliative care team.

 What do I need to bring?

-Please bring in with you the medicines that you are taking and if possible, your most recent GP repeat prescription request.
-This helps us to make quite sure that we have an up to date view of your medicines and also saves wasting the medicines you already have as once they have been checked, you will normally be able to continue to take them on the ward.
+Please also bring with you the medicines you are taking and, if possible, your most recent GP repeat prescription request.
+This helps us to make sure we have an up to date view of your medicines and also saves wasting the medicines you already have as, once they have been checked, you will normally be able to continue to take them on the ward.

-St Christopher’s has a pharmacy service so we will make sure that you have all the medicines that you need whilst you are an inpatient and when you go out on visits or go home.
+At St Christopher’s we have a pharmacy service so we will make sure you have all the medicines you need while staying with us, when you go out on visits or go home.
 Medicines are supplied free of charge in the same way as in hospitals.

 When can my visitors come?